 Additionally, employers are legally responsible for paying towards a housing fund for employees, which usually constitutes up to 25% of salaries, and the amount is often negotiated by hires.

 On top of this, there are five mandatory benefits of health insurance, unemployment insurance, maternity, pension, and worker compensation, which employers must contribute to.

 Contractual rights and termination regulations

-Prior to establishing your China payroll outsourcing, you’ll need to create contracts of employment.
+Prior to establishing your China payroll outsourcing, employment contracts need to be in place for staff in China.
 These contracts must include the rights and entitlements of hirees, such as sick pay, vacation days, maternity allowance, and so on.

 Employees are entitled to full sick pay for up to 12 months in relation to work-induced health problems.
 Sickness not related to work can grant workers anywhere from a few months to two years of paid leave.